bryanliujiang/Auto_GCS_Analysis_Tool/README.txt

 [Pressing ENTER or RETURN key] : This runs the tool with default settings.

-"auto" : This will bypass the manual input steps required everytime a new phage in 'phage_list.txt' is compared to.
-This will
+"auto" : This will bypass the manual confirmation required everytime a new phage in 'phage_list.txt' is compared to.
+This
-         also bypass the warning given when more than five tabs will be opened.
+         will also bypass the warning given when more than five tabs will be opened.

 "1" : This will set the number of phage comparisons per tab to 10 (default is 40).